 - Regulations in clinical research

 - Roles & responsibilities

 - Essential documents

 - Role of quality assurance and data management

 For CRS members, the training and certification fee is $130 and $175-$235 for non-members depending on the nationality.
 The credential is good for two years and can be maintained by completing 24 documented hours of continuing research education (CRE) or continuing professional engagement (CPE).

 Helpful Resources for Aspiring Clinical Research Coordinators

-The following list of professional organizations can assist students and professionals as they seek a career in clinical research.
+The following list of professional organizations can assist students and professionals in seeking a career in clinical research.

 - Harvard Catalyst Clinical Research Center – The HCCRC offers information for research coordinators.
 These resources address professional development, training and certifications, helpful tools, and core competencies for the clinical research professional.

-- Oregon Health & Science University – OHSU’s website includes a variety of helpful organizations that can guide students as they gather information necessary to pursue a career in clinical research coordination.
+- Oregon Health & Science University – OHSU’s Oregon Clinical and Translational Research Institute’s mission is “To enhance the efficiency and quality of rigorously translating research ideas into impact.”
+This organization provides various helpful resources and webinars to guide students as they gather the information necessary to pursue a career in clinical research coordination.